eclipsesource/theia-cloud-website/content/documentation/addApplication/content.md

 # Stage 2: Production stage, using a slim image
 FROM node:20-bullseye-slim as production-stage

-# Create a non-root user and setup the environment
+# Create a non-root user with a fixed user id and setup the environment
-RUN adduser --system --group theia && \
+RUN adduser --system --group --uid 200 theia && \
     chmod g+rw /home && \
     mkdir -p /home/theia && \
     chown -R theia:theia /home/theia